Grashias/Peer-To-Peer-Messaging---Session-Handling-Demo/README.md

 1. Initially create a peer object with any string value(User Name) which will be the unique peer ID, which will create a peer object and will open socket connection to the peerJS server.

-2. For testing open the peerConnectionDemo.html in other browser and follow thw step 1.
+2. For testing open the peerConnectionDemo.html in other browser and follow the step 1.

 3. Now you are ready to message between the peers.